 Sandelowski M, Leeman J, Knafl K, Crandell JL.
 Text-in-context: a method for extracting findings in mixed-methods mixed research synthesis studies.
 2012; 69(6): 1428-37.

-Harden A. Mixed-Methods Systematic Reviews: Integrating quantitative and qualitative findings.
+Harden A. This link opens to a PDF document.
+Mixed-Methods Systematic Reviews: Integrating quantitative and qualitative findings.
 NCDDR:FOCUS.
 2010.

 Petticrew M, Rehfuess E, Noyes J, et al. Synthesizing evidence on complex interventions: how meta-analytical, qualitative, and mixed method approaches can contribute.
 J Clin Epid.
 2013;66:1230-1243.